patrimart/monadness-js/README.md

 ### Maybe.fromNull

+Creates a Maybe.Just with the given value or, if the value is `null` or `undefined`, a Maybe.None.

 ```js
 Maybe.fromNull <T> (value: T): Maybe<T>
 ```

 ### Maybe.sequence

+Turns an array of Maybes into a Maybe of arrays.

 ```js
 Maybe.sequence <T> (...maybes: Array<Maybe<T>>): Maybe<T[]>
 ```

 ### Maybe.traverse

+Maps an array into a Maybe of arrays.

 ```js
 Maybe.traverse <T, U> (f: (a: T) => Maybe<U>): (as: T[]) => Maybe<U[]>